mk7293/LeetCode/README.md

     while l1 or l2: check for all conditions create new listnode and append the sorted values into it return list node

+removeDuplicates.py
+    check for current and next value in list if same del nums[i + 1] else i = i + 1